 Burns was born in Alloway, then a riverside hamlet just inland from Ayr, in 1759, the eldest of what would eventually be seven children.
 His parents were from very different social strata, and both had a lasting effect on his development.
 His mother, Agnes, was the daughter of a tenant farmer, and had received almost no education.
 She could read a little, but not write.
 However, she had a retentive memory for folk songs, and Burns always remembered her in his childhood singing to him lullabies, love songs, and ballads, all in the Scots tongue.
 Thanks to her, his imagination was fed by oral culture and folk wisdom and, as importantly, his ear was trained.
 “Burns did not just make songs,” Crawford comments, “songs made Burns.”
 It was his mother’s gift.
 The great literary project of his later life was the creation of an anthology of Scots popular poetry and song, and some of his most famous poems, such as “O my luve’s like a red, red rose” and “John Anderson, my jo’,” reuse and reshape verse from the popular tradition.

-His father, Willam Burnes (as he always spelled it), was a man …
+His father, Willam Burnes (as he always spelled it), was a man of intelligence, education, and some social standing.
+He had come to Ayrshire from the north …

 This article is available to subscribers only.